top of page

 Issues associated with GMOs

-A plant is cultivated from a seed that has been genetically modified to resist glyphosate, the main component of RoundUp herbicide spray.
+A plant is grown from a seed that has been genetically engineered to withstand glyphosate, the primary ingredient in RoundUp herbicide spray.

-When the crop field is treated with RoundUp, the GMO plant survives, while the surrounding weeds and pests are eliminated.
+When a field of GMO crops is treated with RoundUp, the GMO plants survive the spray, while the surrounding weeds are eradicated.

-This enables humans to manage vast areas of farmland with the help of tractors and planes, reducing the need for manual labor.
+This allows humans to manage large tracts of farmland using tractors and planes, reducing the reliance on manual labor.

-It's great that we can feed more people, but are there any drawbacks?
+It's beneficial that we can feed more people, but are there any downsides?

 We are assured that glyphosate residue on food does not pose a health risk to us.
-However, farmers who handle it must wear protective gear, and we can detect glyphosate levels in an average mother's breast milk.
+However, farmers who handle it must wear protective gear, and there is glyphosate in an average mother's breast milk.

 We observe negative effects on wildlife.
-There has been a general decline in pollinators that collect pollen from treated flowers, and local fish in streams with runoff from spraying have died.
-I've witnessed bees shaking and dancing before dying shortly after, as their nervous systems are poisoned, near a GMO field.
+There has been a general decline in pollinators that collect pollen from treated flowers, and local fish in streams with runoff struggle.
+There is continued research on the impacts of the microbiome of insects and humans and how they are negatively impacted by glyphosate exposure.

 Did you hear that quote by Einstein?
 "If the bee disappeared off the face of the Earth, Man would only have four years left to live".